KT421/math-races/Readme.md

 Future updates to come at the speed of my kids' progress through the math curriculum.

 Planned Features (in no particular order):
-- Toggling negative answers for subtraction

 - Larger operand range
 - Multiplication
 - Division
-- Selection of multiple operators for the same worksheet